THE ORIGINS FOUNDATION X John X Safaris

 5,000

-School lunches provided annually (targeting 10,000 in 2026), supported by transport (4 taxis), educational tools (12 iPads), and ongoing supply donations.
+School lunches provided annually (targeting 10,000 in 2026), supported by 2 newly constructed kitchens, transportation, educational tools, and ongoing supply donations.

 1